 Where We Are Today

-As a not-for-profit agency with an annual budget of over $4 million, Meals on Wheels now has a staff of more than 80 employees, over 600 volunteers, and has delivered more than 8 million meals since its inception.
+As a not-for-profit agency with an annual budget of over $3 million, Meals on Wheels now has a staff of more than 80 employees, over 500 volunteers, and has delivered more than 9 million meals since its inception.
 It administers five senior centers, an adult day care center, central commissary, computer learning lab, and an all-senior theatrical troupe known as The Music Makers.
-The Agency is also in the process of establishing a Pet Pantry for seniors who cannot afford to feed their beloved pets.
+The Agency has also established a Pet Pantry for seniors who cannot afford to feed their beloved pets.

 How We Got There